magisterquis/fastscan/README.md

 No Route to Host
 ----------------
-There's an error when the scan is going to fast which comes back as "no route to host," even though there's a perfectly good route.
+There's an error when the scan is going too fast which comes back as "no route to host," even though there's a perfectly good route.
 Use the -r flag to retry the ports that would have been missed.
 In practice, it's still pretty fast.